What If America Hadn’t Dropped the Atom Bombs?

 There are many, including Henry H. Arnold of the US Army Air Force Pacific Fleet and Fleet Admiral Chester W. Nimitz, who pointed to the excessiveness of the bombings, believing that Japan was already on the cusp of surrendering.

-Regardless of what anyone believes about their necessity, the bombs were dropped, over 200,000 Japanese civilians perished, and World War II ended on September 2nd, 1945.
+Regardless of what anyone believes about their necessity, the atom bombs were dropped, over 200,000 Japanese civilians perished, and World War II ended on September 2nd, 1945.
 The iconic site where Japan’s surrender was signed can be seen on the Battleship Missouri at the World War II Valor in the Pacific National Monument in Pearl Harbor, Oahu.